-As explained by Debra C. Andrews, the managing director of Marketri L.L.C., a Doylestown-based marketing adviser to small and mid-sized law firms other professional service and organizations, there various are component parts that make up a Web site, including navigation (how one moves around the site), design (what the looks like), search engine optimization (steps that can help the site appear high on the list of results following a computer user's Web search) and content (the words on the site).
+As explained by Debra C. Andrews, the managing director of Marketri L.L.C., a Doylestown, PA-based marketing adviser to small and mid-sized law firms and other professional service organizations, there are various component parts that make up a Web site, including navigation (how one moves around the site), design (what the site looks like), search engine optimization (steps that can help the site appear high on the list of results following a computer user's Web search) and content (the words on the site).
 In her opinion, there is no doubt as to what is key to an effective site: "Content is the most important thing!"